 3. File & Trial

-Donate time to personally give vulnerable people the safety and connections they deserve for their best futures possible.
-Opponents know that separations are painful and submissive.
-Give thought to connecting with the best childhood and elderly safety team in the world.
-Give yourself or others healthy bonds and natural stress relief before, during and after any VALLEY court.
+Donate time to personally give vulnerable children and young families the safety and connections they deserve for their best futures possible.
+Opponents know that separations are painful and starving situations.
+Situations where children's minds are cannibalized.
+A child's support is systemically cannibalized.
+And a child's family is cannibalized.
+Everyone should give thought to connection-keeping with the best childhood and elderly ultra safety network.
+Give yourself or others the healthy bonds they need to survive the unbridled distress of VALLEY court.

 Helps With Yesterday's Hard Justice:

 "Yesterday's hard justice wasn't like shooting from the hip.

 It was more like shooting in the dark!"

 "Why are good people still supporting dangerous pipelines?"

 Here's what safety file angels and agents are saying: